Maud Cuney Hare: Teacher, lecturer, and performer

+Allied Arts Center founder

 Cuney Hare founded the Allied Arts Center in Boston, to encourage education and performance in the arts.
 In addition to providing funding and serving as a manager, she performed and lectured there.
 The Center had a 'Little Theatre' group, and offered classes and performances in art, music, and drama.
 Although open to all, its focus was the development and support of young black performers, composers, and playwrights.

-Cuney Hare wrote and directed the play Antar of Araby (1929), about the pre-Islamic poet Antar Bin Shaddad.
-The overture was composed by Clarence Cameron White and incidental music by Montague Ring.
+Writing

 Cuney Hare did extensive research as a musicologist.
 She traveled to Mexico, Cuba, the Virgin Islands, and Puerto Rico to collect and study folklore and musical traditions.
 She was "the first music scholar to direct public attention to Creole music", publishing a collection of Six Creole Folk-songs with commentary in 1921.
 Her personal collection of music and artifacts was extensive, and was used as the basis of exhibits.

 Cuney Hare wrote numerous articles about black music and arts.
 Throughout her life, She was a close friend and confidante of noted author and activist W. E. B. Du Bois, once writing to him in frustration over a lecture by Egyptologist George Reisner that she had attended.
 Cuney Hare was frustrated by Reisner's incorrect racializing claim about the ancient people.
 She edited a column on music and the arts for The Crisis, the magazine that Du Bois edited for the National Association for the Advancement of Colored People (NAACP).
 She also contributed articles on these topics to the Christian Science Monitor, Musical Quarterly, Musical Observer, and Musical America.

+Cuney Hare wrote and directed the play Antar of Araby (1929), about the pre-Islamic poet Antar Bin Shaddad.
+The overture was composed by Clarence Cameron White and incidental music by Montague Ring.
+Northwestern University has a playbill for it.

+Negro Musicians and Their Music

 Her writing about music culminated in her best-known work, Negro Musicians and Their Music (1936).
 In it, Cuney Hare documented the development of African-American music, contextualizing it both nationally and internationally.
 She writes compellingly of the history of African-American music, from its beginnings in Africa, through the diaspora to the United States and elsewhere, to the development of American traditions of Negro spirituals, and finally the newer forms of blues and jazz.
 She disliked ragtime, and distrusted the unstructured nature of Jazz music, preferring the classical traditions in which she had been trained.
 The index to the book contains no references to Duke Ellington, Scott Joplin or Louis Armstrong.

 The book contains extensive details on the lives and music of Negro musicians both in America and abroad, in voluminous footnotes as well as the main text.
 The second book to address Negro music, and the first by a music scholar, it is described by Josephine Harreld Love as "a priceless legacy of accomplished documentation ... valuable for meticulous, sensitive scholarship, discernment, and devotion."
 Cuney Hare never saw the published book.
 Suffering from cancer, which prevented her from playing the piano, but not from proof-reading her manuscript, she died before it was published.